Roy-lab/scRNAseq_NetInference/scripts/data_preprocessing/README.md

- description of the data preprocessing pipeline
+Description of the data preprocessing pipeline
 In this README, we describe the pipeline used for preprocessing the single cell RNA-seq datasets.
 The pipeline is implemented in the script "process\_data.sh."